mhbae-dev/mhbae-dev/README.md

 #### Korean Paralympic Committee | **London Paralympics Translator** (August 2012)

-- Worked with the Korean Paralympic Committee and athletes.
-My role was to guide the athletes to the various Olympic venues and act as a translator.
-I also worked with the committee to produce short news articles to be published by Korean news outlets.

 ## <a name="interests">Interests/Other</a>

+- 🥅**2022 Goals**: Contribute to Open Source projects
+- 💻**Continued Learning**: I am currently learning **Python & French**
-- **Olympic Weightlifting**: When I am not in front of a computer I will most likely be in my local gym training.
+- 🏋️**Olympic Weightlifting**: When I am not in front of a computer I will most likely be in my local gym training.
-- **Rock Climbing**: Bouldering for life.
-- **Cello**: I have been playing since I was 9, although I don't have much time to practice these days．ｆｇｈ
+- 🎻**Cello**: I have been playing since I was 9, although I don't have much time to practice these days.
+Ex-Bournemouth & Wessex Youth Orchestra First Desk Cellist.
-- **Photography**: My trusty mirrorless camera is always by my side during my travels.
+- 📷**Photography**: My trusty mirrorless camera is always by my side during my travels.
 I particularly enjoy shooting street/architecture photography.
 Visit my photography webfolio.
-- **Food**: I am not much of a cook but I love trying foods from all over the world.
+- 🍽️**Food**: I am not much of a cook but I love trying foods from all over the world.
-- I am currently learning **Python, Django & French**
-- 2022 Goals: Contribute to Open Source projects
-- Reach out about **React, Ruby, restaurants & job opportunities!**
+- ✈️**Travelling**: Travelling is a big part of my life.
+I love to visit different countries to experience and learn from other cultures.

 ## Languages